-Doral implants are commonly used in patients of Asian or African descent to lengthen the nose.
+Doral implants are common used in patients of Asian or African descent to lengthen the nose.
 With the addition of a columellar leg to the dorsal implant (dorsal columella implant), projection of the nose can also be enhanced.

 Above is depicted a dorsal implant to add height to the nose.
 Below, a dorsal columellar graft is added to increase both heath and projection.

 Nasal Implant Surgery

 Nasal implant surgery is almost always combined with rhinoplasty.
 Nasal implants can be placed via both open and closed rhinoplasty techniques.
 While it is possible to place nasal implants under local anesthesia, it is an uncommon practice since it is often combined with more extensive rhinoplasty techniques that require airway protection.